kyungrae/study/designing-data-intensive-applications/part2.md

 - Star topology
 - All-to-All topology

-A problem with circular and star topologies is that if just one node fails, it can interrupt the flow of replication message between other nodes, causing them to be unable to communicate until the node is fixed.
+A problem with circular and star topologies is that if just one node fails, it can interrupt the flow of replication messages between other nodes, causing them to be unable to communicate until the node is fixed.
 All-to-all topologies can have issues.
-Some network links may be faster than others, with the result that some replication message may "overtake" others.
+Some network links may be faster than others, with the result that some replication messages may "overtake" others.
-This is problem of causality.
+This is a problem of causality.

 ### Leaderless Replication